bobtherobot/documon/README.md

 # Documon

 A documentation system for mortals.
+Use with any language.

 Generates a static, searchable documentation website from [JavaDoc](https://en.wikipedia.org/wiki/Javadoc) style comments found within source code.
 It is similar to [YUIdoc](http://yui.github.io/yuidoc/), but doesn't infer __*anything*__ from the source code or directory stucture.